Tralee: Gaelic Athletic Association

 Austin Stack Park is the main Gaelic Athletic Association (GAA) stadium in Tralee.
 The ground is named after Austin Stack, an Irish revolutionary and captain of the All-Ireland-winning Kerry Gaelic football team of 1904.
 It is located in the centre of Tralee.
 It hosts many Kerry GAA home games, mostly football league games and both league and championship hurling.
 The County Championship football and hurling finals are normally held here.

 Austin Stacks GAA club is based at the top of Rock Street and its former players include Mikey Sheehy, Ger Power, John O'Keeffe and Kieran Donaghy.

-Other GAA clubs in the area include John Mitchels GAA club (based in the Boherbee and Camp area), Kerins O'Rahilly's GAA (Strand Road area of the town), Na Gaeil GAA club (Oakpark area), St. Patricks, Blennerville (about 1 km outside Tralee), Tralee Parnells (promoting hurling), Tralee IT GAA (at the Institute of Technology, Tralee).
+Other GAA clubs in the area include John Mitchels GAA club (based in the Boherbee and Camp area), Kerins O'Rahilly's GAA (Strand Road area of the town), Na Gaeil GAA club (Oakpark area), St. Patricks, Blennerville (about 1 km outside Tralee), Tralee Parnells (promoting hurling), MTU Kerry GAA (at the Munster Technological University).
 Tralee Mitchels and Tralee Celtic are former GAA clubs.

 Fitzgerald-Jones Handball Club is based at the Sports Complex in Tralee.

 Soccer

+Tralee is the home of League of Ireland football in the county.
+Kerry F.C. were formed in 2023 and play at Mounthawk Park.
+The club compete in the League of Ireland First Division and the FAI Cup.

 The Kerry District League is based in Mounthawk Park, Tralee.

 Tralee Dynamos is Tralee's most senior soccer club, playing in the Kerry District League.
 St. Brendan's Park F.C. also plays in the Kerry District League.